 Global Health Research

-The overarching focus of the work in Dr. Kirkpatrick’s lab and in the Vaccine Testing Center is the concentration on Infectious Diseases of global significance.
+The overarching focus of the work done in the University of Vermont Vaccine Testing Center and it's laboratories is on infectious diseases of global significance.
 Our two main areas of interest are vaccine development and infectious disease immunology.
 We are also interested in characterizing how the human host responds immunologically to clinically important infectious agents and vaccines.
 The goal of this work is to gain a better understanding of immunologic responses to vaccines as well as natural infection.

 Ongoing Vaccine Research Trials